 As the name implies, firesticks is a particularly colorful succulent that almost looks like it’s on fire.
 Perhaps this is a warning, since handling this plant can be dangerous.
 Here’s everything you need to know about planting and caring for this low-maintenance desert plant.

-Firesticks or sticks of fire (Euphorbia tirucalli ‘Sticks on Fire’) is a cultivated mutation of pencil cactus (Euphorbia tirucalli), a plant native to Africa.
+Firesticks or sticks of fire (Euphorbia tirucalli ‘Sticks on Fire’) is a cultivated mutation of pencil cactus (Euphorbia tirucalli), a plant native to Madagascar.
 It is dramatically more colorful and considerably smaller than the parent plant.

 This plant consists of mostly photosynthetic stems (leaves and flowers are inconspicuous), which are normally green, thin, and pencil-like.
 During the winter, these stems turn brilliant orange and red, hence the name firesticks.
 Its sculptural, coral-like form, adds architectural interest to the garden all year.